BDC Hamburger Icon

 TipBottom line

-When choosing business insurance, it's crucial to know your options and identify your risk management goals.
+When choosing business insurance, knowing your options and identifying your risk management goals will make a big difference in picking the right policy.
 Consult an insurance representative to ensure your coverage meets your business's needs.

 What are insurance endorsements?

-Insurance endorsements, also known as insurance riders, are amendments to your insurance policy that add, remove or change coverage.
-An endorsement can also increase standard coverage limits and take precedence over the original policy.
+Insurance endorsements, also known as insurance riders, are updates to your insurance policy that add, remove or change coverage.
+An endorsement can also raise standard coverage limits and override the original policy terms.

 How do insurance endorsements work?